Drew Seeley

 Andrew Michael Edgar Seeley (born April 30, 1982) is a Canadian actor, singer and dancer.
 He has recorded many songs for the Walt Disney Company.
-He danced as a child in Ontario until he was about preteen age and then moved to Florida.
+He danced as a child in Ontario until he was a preteen and then moved to Florida.

 Early and personal life

 Andrew Michael Edgar Seeley grew up in Toronto and fell in love with performing.
 He was once part of a boy band called Nu Ground.
 He was cast in Hal Prince's revival of Show Boat and stayed with the production for a year.
 In 2005, Seeley started working with Ray Cham, an established producer, and together they wrote "Get'cha Head in the Game", a song that was a nominee in the Creative Arts Primetime Emmy for Best Original Music and Lyrics.

 Seeley is married to actress/comedian Amy Paffrath.
 The couple has one child, a daughter, who was born in 2019.
 That same year, Seeley received U.S. citizenship.